Published by Carole Dupré

 As soon as we got on the phone, I knew something was up.
 We jumped right into what was troubling her.

-The CEO of the company where Sarah works announced a change in leadership—a change that directly impacts her opportunities to be promoted in the future.
+The CEO of the company where Sarah works announced a change in leadership.
+It was a change that directly impacted her opportunities to be promoted in the future.

 The news had come as a complete surprise.

 As we talked through Sarah’s concerns about the changes within her company, the position she holds today and the lifestyle she envisions for tomorrow, we agreed doing nothing was not an option for her.

 As a 50-something executive manager with lots of tenure, earning a top-shelf salary, Sarah is asking the right question: What can I do to gain more control over my career?

 She still loves what she does and continues to give all of herself to her job because she’s that kind of person.
 But now she’s seeing that promises made about her growth within the company might not materialize after all.

 Meanwhile, everything she has achieved while earning promotions and taking on added responsibilities over the past 2 decades is a best kept secret when you search for Sarah online.